samloewen/p8105_hw1_scl2160/p8105_hw1_scl2160_markdown.md

     ## [1] NA

-Next I will write a code chunk that applies the as.numeric function to the logical, character, and factor variables (please show this chunk but not the output).
+Next I will write a code chunk that applies the as.numeric function to the logical, character, and factor variables.

 ``` r
 echo = FALSE